 Firstly, we listen!
 We gather stories by listening to our clients and community organizations about their healthcare experiences.

-Secondly, we take the information gathered to the leaders and organizations that influence change in our state.
+Secondly, we take the information gathered from the leaders and organizations that influence change in our state.

 Thirdly, we become champions for our seniors and their families.

-By taking these steps we know that the first hand experiences and feedback get to our state leaders.
-In turn, this can influence positive, patient/family centered decision making.
-Lastly, we know that this information is what our task force needs as we re-open our sate.
+By taking these steps we know that the first-hand experiences and feedback get to our state leaders.
+In turn, this can influence positive, patient/family-centered decision-making.
+Lastly, we know that this information is what our task force needs as we re-open our state.

 How We Ensure Your Voice is Heard

-On May 21, 2020 Whitley Patient Advocates submitted letters with a call to action to our elected federal and state officials.
-In these letters we ask for the support in the proposed strategies to reopen facilities.
+On May 21, 2020, Whitley Patient Advocates submitted letters with a call to action to our elected federal and state officials.
+In these letters, we ask for support in the proposed strategies to reopen facilities.
 We recommend you read the letters we sent and let us know what you think.
-Next you may also use these as a guide as you advocate.
+Next, you may also use these as a guide as you advocate.